fizzbee-io/website/content/tutorials/getting-started.md

 This tutorial assumes you have a basic programming experience and are familiar with Python programming language.
-You don't need to be an expert in Python, but if you had written some coding algorithms or scripts, you should be good to go.
+You don't need to be an expert in Python, but if you have written some algorithms or scripts, you should be good to go.

 {{< toc >}}